Andre Blake: Personal life

 Blake is a Christian.
-Blake is married with two children.
-Blake earned his U.S. green card in the summer of 2015.
-This status also qualifies him as a domestic player for MLS roster purposes.
+He is married, and has two children.
+He earned his U.S. green card in the summer of 2015, qualifying him as a domestic player for MLS roster purposes.
 In 2021, Blake and his wife opened a sports bar, Blake's Kickout Sports Bar and Lounge, in his hometown of May Pen.

 Produced by Fulwell 73, FIFA released Captains in 2022, an eight-part sports docuseries following six national team captains in their respective 2022 FIFA World Cup qualification campaigns.
 Blake, representing Jamaica, starred alongside Thiago Silva (Brazil), Luka Modrić (Croatia), Pierre-Emerick Aubameyang (Gabon), Hassan Maatouk (Lebanon) and Brian Kaltak (Vanuatu).
 It was released by Netflix and also shown on FIFA's own streaming platform, FIFA+.